Scholarship Program

 Oral and Practical Test

-Once you’ve completed the different flight training requirements and your flight instructor is satisfied with your training, you will need to pass a “check ride”.
+Once you’ve completed the different flight training requirements and your flight instructor is satisfied with your training, you will need to pass a “check ride.”
 The check ride entails an oral exam followed by a hands-on flight test that you’ll need to pass to obtain your pilot certificate.
 You must take your check ride with an FAA designated examiner who will test your knowledge, practices, and proficiencies at the controls.

 Once you become a pilot, you’ll likely be looking for every possible opportunity to get out and FLY!
-You might plan an ambitious coast-to-coast trip, fly away with a friend for weekend getaway, or spend a few hours practicing at the local airport.
-Or maybe you’ll your newly acquired skills to travel for business.
+You might plan an ambitious coast-to-coast trip, fly away with a friend for a weekend getaway, or spend a few hours practicing at the local airport.
+Or maybe you’ll use your newly acquired skills to travel for business.
 Whatever your plan, it will center on enjoying the work for a different perspective, and feeling the exhilaration, freedom, and satisfaction of flying an aircraft yourself.

 posted 3/2021